joshua-zingale/masters-project/report/report.md

 We implemented RAG to help align generations to our courses' contexts.
 Specifically, we take a collection of course documents, including lecture slides, lecture notes, assignments, and textbook chapters, and segment each document into spans of text about 1,000 characters in length.
 To enable us to perform semantic searches of the text, we also embed each textual segment into a numerical vector representation using version 1.5 of `nomic-embed-text` [@nussbaum2024nomic].

+The embedding model was self-hosted using Ollama^[[https://ollama.com/](https://ollama.com/)], an open-source platform for hosting language models.
+We opted to use a self-hosted solution instead of a cloud solution because we anticipate modifying the RAG process in future work.

 Each segment is then stored into a Postgres^[[https://github.com/postgres/postgres](https://github.com/postgres/postgres)] database with both its textual and vector representation.
 The vector is stored using the `pgvector`^[[https://github.com/pgvector/pgvector](https://github.com/pgvector/pgvector)] extension's `VECTOR` type, which allows for efficient vector similarity queries.